 This small part of Flanders has many, many cemeteries (large and small) which are the final resting places of tens of thousands of WW1 servicemen who fought three major battles and countless skirmishes in the area between 1914 and 1918 (Tyne Cot Cemetery alone holds the remains of 12,000 plus soldiers of which two thirds are unidentified) and a visit here could very easily be upsetting except that I found the attitude of the locals to be very uplifting.

 Buttes New British Cemetery (near Polygon Wood)Memorial Cross, Polygon Wood CemeteryEntrance to Tyne CotTyne Cot

 In addition to running a very pleasant bar Johan Vandewalle has, with items collected from the local battlefields, turned the “De Dreve” into a mini museum commemorating Australia 5th Division activities in the area during the war.
 Moreover, he is almost single handedly driving what he calls the Brothers In Arms Memorial Project and it is a fascinating story which came to light after he unearthed the bodies of 5 WW1 soldiers in 2006 in the nearby hamlet of Westhoek.
 One of the soldiers was an Australian Private 3504 John Hunter but… I’ll not go into detail here.
 You can look it up on his website (www.brothersinarmsmemorial.org) if you are so inclined.

 The DreveJohan’s Vision and Labour of LoveJohan at workAnother reason to visit De Dreve

 One final picture before I set off to the town of Ypres…

-Kortrijk appeared almost empty as I arrived early on the Sunday afternoon and I was able to park the Van in the centre of the town (N50,83120 E3,26818) without any difficulty and take a quick walk around before dinner.
-There’s a significant amount of regeneration going on in the centre (especially by the River Lys – sorry, that’s the River Leie in Flemish) but the balance between old and new appears to be working.
+Yesterday went like a whirl.
+Any apprehension I felt about this Tour was replaced by excitement the moment I reached France.
+The journey from Calais to Kortrijk went well and I crossed the border into Belgium (at L’Abeele) more smoothly than Napoleon Bonaparte did in 1815 – there was no border presence at all and if it weren’t for the road signs changing from French to Flemish I wouldn’t have known I had entered Belgium.
+Kortrijk appeared almost empty as I arrived early on the Sunday afternoon and I was able to park the Van in the centre of the town (N50,83120 E3,26818) without any difficulty and enjoy a quick stroll before dinner.
+There’s a significant amount of regeneration going on in the centre (especially by the River Lys – that’s the River Leie in Flemish) but the balance between old and new appears to be working.

 The town became even quieter as it got dark but the next morning was totally different.
 I was up early, looking for an early start towards Ypres but a local market was being set up in Kortrijk’s two major squares and I sat for a full hour with hot coffee and croissants watching while the locals noisily set out their stalls with local produce.
 Freshly baked bread, cheese, cold meats & fresh fish seemed the order of the day.
 I sampled a few cheeses before driving back down the road I came in on towards Ypres.